-Remind them that when the weapon is out and presented at an identified deadly threat, the finger is on the trigger; and, when the weapon is in the compressed ready position, the finger is off the trigger.
-Also explain that circumstances, environment, and threat level will dictate whether the finger will be on the trigger when the weapon is presented.
+Explain to students that when the weapon is presented at an identified deadly threat that they are justified in shooting, the finger is on the trigger.
+However, when the weapon is in any ready position in which they are not looking through the sights, including the compressed ready position, the finger is off the trigger and indexed on the frame.
+Explain that circumstances, environment, and threat level will dictate whether the finger will be on the trigger when the weapon is presented.